 Are Ductless Systems Worth It?

 Our team of HVAC pros is experienced in installing all major types of heating systems.
 However, we are often asked about the benefit of a ductless unit.
-These systems are a viable option, especially because it doesn’t get freezing cold here as it does in other parts of the country.
+These systems are a viable option, especially because it doesn’t get freezing cold here like it does in other parts of the country.
 Your ductless heat pump can keep up with the winters here and are more efficient than ducted systems.
 Keep in mind that they can be slightly slower to warm your home, but other than that they are a great choice.

 If you’re interested in a new HVAC installation, fill out our form online or call us at (843) 242-0855.
 Our technicians have been trained in cleanliness and to take the utmost care and caution when helping your home.